Graduate Studies

 Admission Requirements

-• A minimum cumulative 3.0 GPA
+A minimum cumulative 3.0 GPA

-• An earned thesis-based Master’s degree in a physical, life, or mathematical science from an accredited institution*
+An earned thesis-based Master’s degree in a physical, life, or mathematical science from an accredited institution*

-• Graduate Record Exam (GRE) General Test
+Graduate Record Exam (GRE) General Test

-• Test of English as a Foreign Language (TOEFL) if required by the WIU International Admissions
+Test of English as a Foreign Language (TOEFL) if required by the WIU International Admissions\

-• Three letters of reference
+Three letters of reference

-• Statement of research interest
+Statement of research interest

-• A curriculum vitae
+A curriculum vitae

-Applicants who are otherwise qualified, but would benefit by taking a course (or courses) prior to enrollment as a regular student in the program, may be offered probationary admission.
 Conditions needed to satisfy full admission to the program will be specified and monitored by the Program Director.
 Students admitted on probationary status will receive a letter from the Program Director detailing requirements which must be satisfied before full admission can be granted.
 Probationary students must maintain a 3.25 cumulative GPA in those courses taken to meet academic deficiencies.

 Degree Requirements

-When a student is admitted to the program, he/she will be assigned a faculty advisor.
+When a student is admitted to the program, they will be assigned a faculty advisor.
 The faculty advisor will be the student’s academic advisor up until the student passes the Qualifying Examination (QUAL) and establishes a Doctoral Examining Committee (DEC).

 Students must complete at least 60 semester hours of credit in the following areas: core courses, 14 semester hours; electives, at least 16 semester hours; and dissertation/research, 30 semester hours.
 Students must maintain a 3.25 cumulative GPA, calculated at the end of each regular academic semester (fall and spring).
 Any student with a cumulative GPA less than 3.25 will be notified in writing by the Program Director and given one regular academic semester to meet this requirement.

 All students will take a minimum of 16 semester hours of elective courses.
-The selection of elective courses will be made by the student in consultation with his/her major advisor.
-In particular, elective courses will be selected based on the academic background of each student and the needs presented by his/her area of research.
+The selection of elective courses will be made by the student in consultation with their major advisor.
+In particular, elective courses will be selected based on the academic background of each student and the needs presented by their area of research.
 Elective courses must be taken at the 500, 600, or 700 levels.
 Courses taken by students to meet deficiency requirements cannot be used to meet the elective course requirement.

 Within three regular academic semesters (fall/spring) of completing the core courses, students must take and pass a Qualifying Examination.
 The QUAL will be based on topics covered in the three core courses and will consist of a written and an oral component.
 Upon passing the QUAL, a student is elevated to the status of “Doctoral Candidate”.
 Any student who does not pass the QUAL will be allowed a second attempt, which must be taken within one calendar year of the first attempt.
 Students who do not pass the QUAL on the second attempt will be removed from the program and may apply to a suitable master’s degree program.